svermeulen/vim-easyclip/README.md

 The first line of the currently selected yank will be displayed in the status line.

+You can view the full list of yanks at any time by running the command `:Yanks`

 Note: Most of the yank functionality is shamelessly stolen and adapted from the great yankstack plugin, which can be found [here](https://github.com/maxbrunsfeld/vim-yankstack)

 ### Paste ###